future-proof-tn/randev-guide/docs/user-guide/index.md

   -click on the card of the store that he wants to check its details.

 <p align="center"><img src=./img/Details.png><p>

-### Checking out the Gallery

-Every store owner has the luxury to add pictures of his own work to the details page.
-In a matter of fact, that is the most effective way to improve the visibility of his work.

-as a user, in order to check out the gallery all you have to do is -open the Randev application
-  -click on the card of the store that you want to check out and you will find the gallery of that store on top of the page.

 ### Checking out the opening times